microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaDirectoryRoleAssignment.md

 ---
-title: New-EntraBetaRoleAssignment
+title: New-EntraBetaDirectoryRoleAssignment
-description: This article provides details on the New-EntraBetaRoleAssignment command.
+description: This article provides details on the New-EntraBetaDirectoryRoleAssignment command.

 ms.topic: reference